All Episodes

 Why are people walking around armed to the teeth?

-The only reason I can think of.
+The only reason I can think of, too many people have lost hope.

 The pain of hopelessness.